run-house/notebooks/README.md

 1. Create new or update existing `.ipynb` notebook file, and put it in the proper subdirectory folder.

-2. Generate the `.rst` file used for docs generation using the `nb_convert.py` script.
+2. Generate the `.rst` (docs) or `.py` (examples) file used for docs generation using the `nb_convert.py` script.
    The script will automatically put the rst file in the corresponding folder in the runhouse repo, so you will need to have [run-house/runhouse](https://github.com/run-house/runhouse) cloned down as well.

    From the notebooks git root: